kalyancn4u/kalyancn4u.github.io/_posts/2025-12-06-emotional-intelligence-self-mastery-notes.md

 Your emotional energy:

 - fuels every relationship
 - feeds every habit
 - shapes your destiny

 Most people waste their attention on:

 - Managing other people’s emotions
 - Conversations that drain peace
-- People who remember your worth only when they need something
+- People who remember (or notice) your worth only when they need something

 Then wonder why they feel empty.